Welcome to Wroughton History Group

 Welcome to the Wroughton History Group website

-Exciting news – with support from Wroughton Parish Council, WHG will be opening a museum to display our collection of Wroughton related items.
+History Group Museum – Exciting news – with support from Wroughton Parish Council, WHG will be opening a museum to display our collection of Wroughton related items.
 The Parish Council have agreed to lease WHG the Maunsell Way pavilion, which will become a village museum.
-We hope to open in Spring 2026.
+We will open on 4th April 2026 at 2pm until 5pm, and then subsequent weekends – dates will be announced soon.
+Due to budget constraints we will start with one display room and hope to open a second room in July 2026.
+However the photobooks will be available to view.

 Programme